The average personal injury verdict at trial in Connecticut is $2,519,637, according to Jury Verdict Research.

 Average verdict statistics are often worthless, yet people are always throwing average numbers out there.
 I’m as guilty as anyone.
 I put up a lot of average verdicts statistics than anyone.
 They are of great interest to me, other lawyers, and potential plaintiffs.
 But these Connecticut statistics underscore that the information is for entertainment purposes only.

-2019, Connecticut: $55,100 Verdict.
+- 2019, Connecticut: $55,100 Verdict.
 A man suffered unspecified back and knee injuries after his vehicle was struck by another vehicle attempting to pass him.
 He sued the other driver for failing to yield right-of-way, driving too fast, and overtaking another vehicle at an unsafe distance.
 The other driver denied liability and made the same allegations.
-A jury found the man 15 percent liable and the other driver 85 percent label.
-They determined that the damages amounted to $55,100, but reduced it $46,835.
+A jury found the man 15 percent liable and the other driver 85 percent liable.
+They determined that the damages amounted to $55,100, but reduced by 15% for comparative negligence to $46,835.

 What Is the Average Malpractice Payout in Connecticut?